João Mendes (footballer, born 2005): Barcelona

 In February 2022, after almost four seasons with the club, João Mendes left Cruzeiro.
 Having been without a club for almost a year, he went on trial with Spanish side Barcelona in January 2023.
 He had been linked to the Catalan club, where his father used to play, since 2020.
 He reportedly did not impress Barcelona coaches during his trial period, with club president, and long-time friend of Ronaldinho, Joan Laporta, requesting an extension to the trial for further technical analysis.

 On 7 February 2023, at the MD Grand Gala, Ronaldinho stated "with the arrival of my son at Barça I will be even more present," seemingly confirming João Mendes' move to Barcelona.
 João Mendes played in a friendly match for Barcelona's under-19 team in a 3–1 win over Manchester United on 16 February 2023.
 Following the game, Laporta stated "we want Ronaldinho's son to continue his career here.
 We will make him a contract [offer].
 The other day we spoke with Roberto (his agent) and he has to close some things in Brazil."

 João Mendes officially signed for Barcelona on 2 March 2023, being assigned to the youth team.

 Burnley

 On 14 August 2024, Mendes was photographed holding a Burnley jersey alongside his agent.
 Reputable reports circulated claiming he had penned a two-year contract with the club.
 After just one season with Burnley, it was reported on 20 May 2025 that he would be released early.

 Hull City

 On 11 September 2025, Mendes joined the academy of Championship club Hull City.
+On 10 June 2026, Hull said it was releasing the player.

+Portimonense

+On 6 August 2026, Mendes joined Liga Portugal 2 side Portimonense.